-Schools have a duty to prevent children from being drawn into terrorism.
-The DSL will undertake Prevent awareness training and make sure that staff have access to appropriate training to equip
+Schools have a duty to prevent children from becoming involved with or supporting terrorism.
+The DSL, or designated Prevent lead, will undertake in-depth Prevent awareness training, including on extremist and terrorist ideologies.
+They'll make sure that staff have access to appropriate training to equip them to identify children at risk.